TEXT-S&P summary: Fosun International Ltd.

 Outlook

-for Fosun's key subsidiaries will remain challenging over the next 12 months
+for Fosun's key operating subsidiaries remains challenging in the next six to

-although the steel industry could recover moderately in 2013 as the Chinese

 We may lower the rating if Fosun continues to expand without controlling its